UPDATED: AUGUST 07, 2023 | 3 MIN READ

 Research all the discounts that apply to your auto insurance policy to get the best rate.
 Some auto insurance companies offer accident forgiveness for your first accident.
 Suppose you have your auto insurance and your homeowners or renters policy with the same company.
 In that case, you will receive a significant discount to reduce insurance costs on both policies.

-Suppose you’re required to carry collision coverage and comprehensive coverage, also known as full coverage, on your car.
-In that case, you can increase your deductibles to the maximum amount for the time necessary to reduce your auto insurance cost.
+Suppose you must carry collision coverage and comprehensive coverage, also known as full coverage, on your car.
+In that case, you can increase your deductibles to the maximum for the necessary time to reduce your auto insurance cost.
 You can also waive the underinsured/uninsured motorist coverage until your driving history shows a clean driving record.

 How Much is High-Risk Car Insurance in Colorado, and Which Auto Insurance Company is the Best?